MicrosoftDocs/customer-insights/ci-docs/journeys/transition-faqs.md

 ## Why should I transition to real-time journeys?

-Real-time journeys introduces new ways of marketing by integrating the latest generative AI capabilities, while covering and enhancing traditional outbound scenarios.
+Real-time journeys introduces new ways of marketing by integrating the latest generative AI capabilities while covering and enhancing traditional outbound scenarios.
 It offers a wealth of benefits to deliver engaging B2C and B2B experiences.

 By transitioning to real-time journeys now, you can enjoy the following benefits: